 Larger conferences (100+ in attendance) can apply for a higher level of funding and should submit a detailed application which, in addition to the requirements for smaller conferences, includes a full budget, a per capita breakdown of the cost of attendance at the event, and details of how the funds will be disbursed.

 The CA has traditionally supported Greek and Latin reading competitions, regional Greek/Roman days and school conferences.
 In addition it now supports a wider range of outreach events if they tend towards the promotion of public awareness of the importance of Classics and/or support Classics in schools.
 Activities might include: public talks or small interactive sessions on the Classical World (either one-off or a series); reading and discussion groups; theatrical performances; costs to support schools who would otherwise find it difficult financially to attend a Classical exhibition or event off-site.

 The CA may agree to fund travel expenses and associated costs for speakers and/or organisers (but not, normally, professional fees).
 Such associated costs may include room hire, hire or purchase of materials and advertising, but not catering costs.

 Much of our grant money is invested in a small number of major projects, which have been considered to be of fundamental benefit to the discipline.
 These have included the Primary Latin Project (Minimus), the New Greek Lexicon Project, L’Annee Philologique and the Logie Collection.

 If you are applying for funding for an event which does not fit into one of the above categories, it is recommended that you contact The Office for further guidance before making a detailed application.

 There are some things which we simply cannot support or contribute to.
-These include: general unspecified running costs and reserve funds; any form of entertainment or hospitality; production budgets for plays, films or books; salaries and living costs; book purchases, exam fees; sponsorship for individuals to visit Classical sites or to study independently.
+These include: general unspecified running costs and reserve funds; any form of entertainment or hospitality; production budgets for plays, films or books; salaries, living costs and travel*; book purchases or exam fees; sponsorship for individuals to visit Classical sites or to study independently.